skorokithakis/harbormaster/README.md

     url: https://gitlab.com/otheruser/otherrepo.git
 ```

-Then, just run Harbormaster in the same directory as that configuration file.
+Then, just execute `harbormaster run` in the same directory as that configuration file.
 Harbormaster will parse the file, automatically download the repositories
 mentioned in it (and keep them up to date).